hoijui/mle/README.md

 mle ./**.{html,md}"
 ```

-This extracts links from all git-tracked MarkDown files,
+This extracts links from all git-tracked Markdown files,
 except those matching `README` or `LICENSE`.

 ``` bash